-The water Quality testing should be done by the contractor at each new water source before construction to ensure that water will not have negative effect on human health as well as on pipe material, to be on safe side, it is recommended that per each sample three tests be carried out and the mean of them will be taken as the result of the sample.
-The recommended elements to be tested are: PH, Turbidity, Temperature, Total Coliforms, E. Coli, Faecal Coliform, Hardness, Aarsenic, fluoride, Chloride, Nitrate, Electro-conductivity, Total dissolved solids (TDS), Iron, Phosphates, Copper, Manganese, Aluminium, Ammonia nitrogen.
-The contractor should perform water quality testing before and after completion of the works.
+The water quality testing should be done by the contractor at each new water source before construction to ensure that water will not hurt human health as well as on pipe material, to be on the safe side, it is recommended that per each sample three tests be carried out and the mean of them will be taken as the result of the sample.
+The recommended elements to be tested are PH, Turbidity, Temperature, Total Coliforms, E. Coli, Fecal Coliform, Hardness, Arsenic, fluoride, Chloride, Nitrate, Electro-conductivity, Total dissolved solids (TDS), Iron, Phosphates, Copper, Manganese, Aluminium, Ammonia nitrogen.
+The contractor should perform water quality testing before and after the completion of the works.